Medication costs: Discovery

-The process of drug discovery can involve scientists determining the germs, viruses, and bacteria that cause a specific disease or illness.
+The process of drug discovery can involve scientists determining the antibodies, viruses, or bacteria that cause a specific disease or illness.
 The time frame can range from 3–20 years and costs can range between several million to tens of millions of dollars.
 Research teams attempt to break down disease components to find abnormal events/processes taking place in the body.
 Only then do scientists work on developing chemical compounds to treat these abnormalities with the aid of computer models.

 After "discovery" and a creation of a chemical compound, pharmaceutical companies move forward with the Investigational New Drug (IND) Application from the FDA.
 After the investigation into the drug and given approval, pharmaceutical companies can move into pre-clinical trials and clinical trials.

 Trials

 Drug development and pre-clinical trials focus on non-human subjects and work on animals such as rats.

 The Food and Drug Administration requires at least 3 phases of clinical trials that assess the side effects and the effectiveness of the drug.
-An analysis of trial costs of approved drugs by the FDA from 2015-2016 found that out of 138 clinical trials, 59 new therapeutic agents were approved by the FDA.
+An analysis of trial costs of approved drugs by the FDA from 2015 to 2016 found that out of 138 clinical trials, 59 new therapeutic agents were approved by the FDA.
 These trials have a median estimated cost of $19 million US dollars.